There are two ways to create tables in the Hive context and this post we'll show the differences, advantages and disadvantages.

 hive> describe formatted <table_name>

-That's it, I hope you guys enjoy it!
+Cool?
+I hope you enjoyed it!